Contents

 - Order-to-invoice workflow: Inventory management tools streamline the process from order creation to invoicing, ensuring that every step is tracked and recorded.
 This reduces errors and speeds up the fulfillment process.

-While these tools offer powerful sales order and inventory management features, integrating them with an all-in-one B2B commerce platform like WizCommerce can help you amplify these capabilities, creating a comprehensive solution that addresses every aspect of sales order management.
+While these tools offer powerful sales order and inventory management features and a lot of wholesale businesses such as yours are using this method to overcome missing QuickBooks Online sales orders, integrating them with an all-in-one B2B commerce platform like WizCommerce can help you amplify these capabilities, creating a comprehensive solution that addresses every aspect of sales order management.

 WizCommerce helps you automate your manual sales processes and creates an omnichannel sales experience that enables you to sell anytime, anywhere: at trade shows, in the field, or online.